-3.2 - Normalized Average Glandular Dose
+3.2.
+Normalized average glandular dose

-The results for the factors of the normalized average glandular dose as a function of the thickness and composition of the breast are shown in Table 1.
+The results for the factors of the normalized average glandular dose as a function of the thickness and composition of the breast are presented in Table 1.
 The values were calculated for a Mo/Mo spectrum at 28 kVp (HVL=0.35 mm Al).
-The D{gN} values decrease with increasing the breast thickness and glandularity by up to 75%.
-The values of Table 1 were compared with those published by Zoetelief and Jansen (1995) and Dance et al. (2000a) showing differences up to 9%.
-These differences were greater for adipose breast and lesser for glandular breast.
-These discrepancies can be due to x-ray spectra, interactions cross-sections, and mainly, due to the semi-analytical approach used to obtain $\alpha(E)$ values.
-Particularly, it was observed that these differences are higher for thicker breasts.
+The $D{gN}$ values decrease with increasing the breast thickness and glandularity by up to 75%.
+The values of Table 1 were compared with those published by Zoetelief and Jansen (1995), Dance et al. (2000a) and Koutalonis et al. (2006), showing differences < 9%.
+The differences were greater for adipose breast and lesser for glandular breast.
+These discrepancies can be due to X-ray spectra, geometry, interactions cross-sections, and mainly, due to the semi-analytical approach used to obtain $\alpha(E)$ values.
+Particularly, it was observed that the differences are higher for thicker breasts.
 This was expected because our model neglects the multiple scattering that becomes more probable with increasing the breast thickness.